hieudepoet/SchoolMedix_BE/README.md

 ## Contributing

-Feel free to contribute by submitting issues or pull requests.
+- Feel free to contribute by submitting issues or pull requests.
 Please follow the project's coding standards.
+- If find this repository usefull, please give us a Github Star.